IkanyengAdams/IKAADA488_BCL2401_GroupB_Ikanyeng-Adams_DJS07/README.md

 # Table of Contents
 Overview

 Features

 Getting Started

 Project Structure

 Component Documentation

-Header Component
+Header

 Meme Component

 Styling

 License

 Features

 Fetches a list of meme images from the Imgflip API.

 Displays a random meme image.

 Allows users to add custom top and bottom text to the meme.

 Responsive and user-friendly interface.

-Getting Started
-Prerequisites
+# Prerequisites
 Node.js (version 14.x or higher)
 npm (version 6.x or higher)

+# Open this project on your preffered code editor and open with localhost because vite is installed